Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Side Effects of Benzos (Xanax®, Valium®, etc.)

 Benzodiazepines are primarily used to treat anxiety, insomnia, and seizures.
-They work by dampening the body’s nervous system so that it works more slowly than usual.
+They dampen the body’s nervous system so that it works more slowly than usual.
 Side effects include confusion, dizziness, muscle weakness, and slurred speech.

-Most benzos, like Xanax®, are Schedule IV controlled substances.
-This means they have less of a potential for abuse compared to Schedule III or Schedule II substances.
+Benzodiazepines, including Xanax®, are classified as Schedule IV controlled substances under the Controlled Substances Act in the United States, indicating they have a lower potential for abuse relative to Schedule III and Schedule II drugs.
+However, this classification does not eliminate the risk of dependence and addiction.
 Benzo users may call these drugs blues, Roche’s, duck eggs, and mother’s little helpers.

 Side Effects of Opioid Painkillers (OxyContin®, Vicodin®, Percocet®, etc.)